FreeSWITCH: Architecture

 FreeSWITCH runs on Linux, Windows, macOS, and FreeBSD.
 It is distributed under the Mozilla Public License (MPL).
 According to the original designer, Anthony Minessale, FreeSWITCH is intended to be a softswitch that is built around a core library, driven by a state machine, which can be embedded into other projects.

 FreeSWITCH provides a scalable system around a stable switching core, and a robust interface for developers to add to and control the system.
 It is a core component in many PBX in a box commercial products and open-source projects.
 Some of the commercial products are hardware and software bundles, for which the manufacturer supports and releases the software as open source.

 Applications

 FreeSWITCH is used to build private branch exchange (PBX), IVR services, videoconferencing with chat and screen sharing, wholesale least-cost routing, Session Border Controller (SBC) and embedded communication appliances.
 It also has support for encryption, ZRTP, DTLS.

-Projects such as BigBlueButton is built on top of FreeSWITCH and FusionPBX is an add-on to FreeSWITCH that provides a web management interface.
+Projects such as BigBlueButton are built on top of FreeSWITCH and FusionPBX is an add-on to FreeSWITCH that provides a web management interface.

 In June 2007, FreeSWITCH was selected by Truphone for use, and in August 2007, Gaboogie announced that it selected FreeSWITCH as its conferencing platform.
 It has also partnered with Five9, Plivo, Samsung, Waeve and Twilio for its usage.
 The software is also used by The U.S Department of Veterans Affairs.